 You can write code to query for data you've stored in your API BaaS application.
 You'll most likely use queries as filters to retrieve specific entities.
 For example, you might want to get data about users who are "following" a specific other user, businesses in specific geographical locations, and so on.

 The following example retrieves a list of restaurants (from a restaurants collection) whose name property contains the value "diner", sorting the list in ascending order by name:

 /restaurants?ql=select * where name contains 'diner' order by name asc

 Note: Query examples in this content are shown unencoded to make them easier to read.
 Keep in mind that you might need to encode query strings if you're sending them as part of URLs, such as when you're executing them with the cURL tool.

 Having retrieved the list of restaurants, your code could display the list to your users.
 You could also use a query to retrieve a list of diners that are located within a particular geographical area (such as near your user's current location).

 Important: By default, results from queries of your App Services data are limited to 10 items at a time.
 You can control this with the

-limitparameter, as discussed in Working with queries.
+limitparameter, as discussed in Query parameters & clauses.

 The examples in these topics illustrate queries using simple strings to make the queries easier to read.
 You can also use one of the Apigee SDKs, which provide functions through which you can pass query strings, and in some cases shortcuts for bypassing queries altogether.